 See caption

 English highwayman whose exploits were romanticised following his execution in York for horse theft.
 In the popular imagination he is best remembered for a fictional 200-mile ride from London to York on his horse Black Bess.

-, continued for 254 episodes and was well over 2,000 pages long; Turpin was not executed until page 2,207.
+, continued for 254 episodes and was more than 2,000 pages long; Turpin was not executed until page 2,207.
 Some lurid stories purported to be based on fact, but Spring-Heeled Jack was what we would now call an urban myth.
 The first “sighting” of him was in 1837, when he was described as having a terrifying and frightful appearance, with diabolical physiognomy, clawed hands and eyes that “resembled red balls of fire”.
 He was mainly sighted in London, but popped up elsewhere, and seems to have been a source of frightened fascination for several decades.
 At the height of Spring-Heeled Jack hysteria, several women reported being attacked by a clawed monster of a man breathing blue flames; the last reported sighting was in Liverpool in 1904.
 Other serials were thinly disguised plagiarisms of popular contemporary literature.
 The publisher Edward Lloyd, for instance, published a number of penny serials derived from the works of Charles Dickens entitled Oliver Twiss, Nickelas Nicklebery, and Martin Guzzlewit.[5]

+See caption